Satyrium rhodanthum Schltr.

 The protruded part of the flowers, where the petals and sepals attach forming a tube, is hollow and convex.
 The flap is flat, almost square-shaped, but blunt, and bears soft, nipple-like projections.
 It contains margins that are toothed.
 Spurs (which are slender, threadlike, hollow extension of the perianth that contains nectar) are present and bent abruptly downwards.
 The spurs are twice the length of the ovaries.
 Stigma flaps are either wedge-shaped or almost square-shaped.
 They are 2-liped and have a beak-like projection.

-According to SANBI’s Red List of South African plants, Satyrium rhodanthum is currently listed as CE (Critically Endangered), as it is only known from one location where it is threatened by housing development.
-This species is threatened by the decline of its preferred habitat type — Mistbelt grasslands, due to housing and forestry expansion.
-The Custodians of Rare and Endangered Wildplants (CREW) programme, has been monitoring this species to gather much needed data.
+According to SANBI’s Red List of South African plants, Satyrium rhodanthum is currently assessed as Endangered (EN), as it is only known from two locations.
+This species is threatened by the decline of its preferred habitat type — Mistbelt grasslands, caused by housing developments, agriculture and forestry expansion.
+The Custodians of Rare and Endangered Wildplants (CREW) programme, is monitoring this species to gather much needed data.

 Distribution and habitat

-Satyrium rhodanthum is restricted to a portion of the Mistbelt grasslands in KwaZulu-Natal near Ixopo, where sugarcane farming and cultivated forests are prevalent.
+Satyrium rhodanthum is restricted to a portion of the Mistbelt grasslands in KwaZulu-Natal near Ixopo and Dumisa, where sugarcane farming and cultivated forests are prevalent.
 The region is characterized by mountainous terrain affiliated with an intermittent Eastern escarpment fashioned by igneous intrusions.
 Satyrium rhodanthum occurs in damp grasslands at altitudes between 700–1 100 m.

 Derivation of name and historical aspects